UCAS codes: P500

 *UCAS has changed the way they calculate the tariff for courses starting in September 2017.
 Find out more about the new tariff.

 An A level A*-C pass is required in one of the following: English, Economics, Politics, Languages, Science or a related subject.
-A GCSE A*-C or 9-4 pass in Mathematics is required.
+A GCSE A*-C or 9-4 pass in English Language is required.
 A GCSE A*-C or 9-4 pass in a foreign language is recommended.

 3 years full-time 6 years part-time

 26 points including 5 points at Higher Level